Wuao652/Frieren-V2A/README.md

   author={Wang, Yongqi and Guo, Wenxiang and Huang, Rongjie and Huang, Jiawei and Wang, Zehan and You, Fuming and Li, Ruiqi and Zhao, Zhou}, journal={arXiv preprint arXiv:2406.00320}, year={2024}
 }

+@article{huang2023make,
+  title={Make-an-audio: Text-to-audio generation with prompt-enhanced diffusion models}, author={Huang, Rongjie and Huang, Jiawei and Yang, Dongchao and Ren, Yi and Liu, Luping and Li, Mingze and Ye, Zhenhui and Liu, Jinglin and Yin, Xiang and Zhao, Zhou}, journal={arXiv preprint arXiv:2301.12661}, year={2023}
+}
 ```